Zen Spot #26 -- Mindfulness, meditation and an invisible German Buddhist Temple January 23, 2018 12:07

 The same can be said for the colors and designs around which Buddhist iconography is built.
 In particular, bright reds, yellows, blues and purples adorn temples and architecture.

-I just return from a nine day trip to Europe, with a two day stop in Freiburg im Breisgau in southern Germany.
+I recently returned from a nine day trip to Europe, with a two day stop in Freiburg im Breisgau in southern Germany.
 It’s a wonderful town — the kind that, within two hours of entering, one can tell a life well-lived would be easy to find.

 Few of the structures in Frieburg are brightly colored.
-In fact, most are muted, with dark browns, greys, tans and beiges painted on or stained into wood.
-The building in the image above is no exception — dark, somber, muted.
+In fact, most homes and shops are muted.
+Friendly, wonderful, welcoming and cultured, but muted.
+The building in the image above was no exception — dark, somber, muted.

 Not a temple

-After downloading this image from my smartphone, I imported it into Photoshop and adjusted the colors by increasing both the saturation and the contrast.
+Downloaded from my smartphone, I imported the image into Photoshop and adjusted the colors by increasing both the saturation and the contrast.
 A Buddhist temple revealed itself.